QuestNetwork/quest-os-js/README.md

 Main strategy is to create a Quest Network / IPFS / Ethereum interface that even kids can easily understand.

 Quest OS offers encrypted channels, persistent storage, peer management, timelines, posts and more.
-It it used to load add-on modules, like [quest-coral-js](https://github.com/QuestNetwork/quest-coral-js) to use [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), or [quest-dolphin-js](https://github.com/QuestNetwork/quest-dolphin-js) to use [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/).
+It is used to load add-on modules, like [quest-coral-js](https://github.com/QuestNetwork/quest-coral-js) to use [IPFS DAGs](https://docs.ipfs.io/concepts/merkle-dag/), or [quest-dolphin-js](https://github.com/QuestNetwork/quest-dolphin-js) to use [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/).

 ## Security